dvul95/jp-project/README.md

  - Hiragana / Katakana chart

  # Hiragana Chart
+ - Main alphabet in Japanese that everyone must know.
+It has 5 vowels (a, i, u, e, o).
- - There are 46 Hiragana letters in Japanese(gojūon).
+ - There are 46 Hiragana characters in Japanese(gojūon(五十音)).
- - There are also letters that represent sound letters 20 dakuon, 5 handakuon, 36 yōon, 1 sokuon and 6 additional letters.
+ - There are also characters that go by the sound which are called sound characters.
+(Dakuon(濁音) or Handakuon(半濁音)).
+ - Examples: ba(ば) is a dakuon character, and pa(ぱ) is a handakuon character.